carolinafishes/carolinafishes.github.io/_posts/fish_diversity/2016-3-16-stonefish.md

 It is estimated that there are more venomous fish than snakes.
 Venomous fishes can be found in fresh and saltwater, in habitats ranging from alpine streams to coral reefs.
 This spring I had the opportunity to meet one of the most venomous fish of them all: The stonefish.
 <br>

 <a href='https://danlwarren.wordpress.com/'>Dan Warren </a>, <a href='https://www.researchgate.net/profile/Teresa_Iglesias'>Teresa Iglesias </a> and I were working in a tide pool area during a late night low tide outside of <a href='http://http://www.oist.jp/'>the Okinawa Institude of Science and Technology </a>.
 About an hour into our work Dan called out and we went to see what he was excited about.
-In few inches of water was a massive stonefish.
+In a few inches of water was a massive stonefish.

 <h3> Stonefish Encounters </h3>